mythaxis/mythaxis.github.io/content/issue-24/First Breath.md

-Her shape flashed white in front of him every time he blinked.
+{{<glyph>}}H{{</glyph>}}er shape flashed white in front of him every time he blinked.
 She had done something.
 The euphoria had settled enough that he could see reason.
 At the very least it was a tracking hack, in tune with something on her person, or even her DNA.
 In itself it was harmless, but he couldn’t know that was all it was.

 She’d gotten into his head, but he didn’t know how—she had hardly touched him.
 A wireless connection?
 Maybe something in the breath?
 His desire for that feeling had become an ache in his mind—a need he would have to satisfy.
 He’d followed her for half an hour through dark streets and darker alleys, and all the while the need grew.